orchid00/ReproducibleResearchThings/_episodes/04-automation.md

 * Win 10- Task scheduler
 * Microsoft flow or Google script
 * Learning to code in Python or R - Talk to your local hacky hour or Software Carpentry people

+> ## Beginner
+> Let's thing about the repetitive tasks that you could automate- do you always rename files the same way?
+> Do you manually copy files across?
+{: .challenge}

+> ## Advanced
+> Could you code up your work so its completely automated?
+{: .challenge}